Charlespartina/NYU_Libreserve/README.md

 NOTE:
 Since the study room reservation page has been upgraded on April, this script is currently not functional for the new page.
+Please check the upgraded vertion: [NYU_Libreserve_2.0](https://github.com/Charlespartina/NYU_Libreserve_2.0)